mifrandir/mfocs/README.md

-# mfocs
+# MFoCS

-Mathematics and Foundations of Computer Science at Oxford, 2023/24
+Mathematics and Foundations of Computer Science at Oxford, 2023/24.